What You’ll Learn 🎯

 What is a reference curve?

-The reference curve is defined by a user.
-With the reference curves, we can compare different types of signals (time domain, frequency domain) to the reference signal and see whether our signal is above or below the reference limit.
+The reference curve is defined by the user.
+Reference curves allow us to compare different types of signals (time domain, frequency domain) to the reference signal and determine whether the signal is above or below the reference limit.

 hen the time reference curve is used?

-With Time reference curve we define the reference curve in the time domain, displayed on the recorder.
-The time reference curve is used for monitoring the time domain data.
-The time reference curve can be added under math functions Add math -> Time reference curve.
+With a Time Reference Curve, the reference curve is defined in the time domain and displayed on the recorder.
+It is used for monitoring time-domain data.
+The Time Reference Curve can be added under math functions: Add Math → Time Reference Curve.

 Time based Reference curve

-The Time based reference curve is useful for defining a curve in time as a reference during a certain test, which has to follow a certain protocol.
-Let's say we have a test where we need to accelerate to 100 km/h in 10 seconds, drive constantly for 10 seconds, and decelerate to 0 km/h in 10 seconds.
+The Time-Based Reference Curve is useful for defining a curve in the time domain as a reference during a specific test that must follow a defined protocol.
+For example, consider a test where the vehicle must accelerate to 100 km/h in 10 seconds, drive at a constant speed for 10 seconds, and then decelerate to 0 km/h in 10 seconds.

-We can define each curve starting criteria.
-If the Start condition channel is not defined, the curve will start at the beginning of the measurement.
-Maybe it would be nice to define the start of the test on a channel that measures vehicle velocity, but then we have to define the limit on which the measurement will Start if value is above (this field appears only when Start conditional channel is selected - default = ).
-In our example, we could enter for example 2 km/h.
+Each curve requires starting criteria.
+If the Start Condition channel is not defined, the curve will begin at the start of the measurement.
+A common approach is to define the start of the test on a channel that measures vehicle velocity.
+In this case, a limit must also be defined—the value above which the measurement will begin.
+(This field appears only when a Start Condition channel is selected; the default is empty.)
+In our example, we could set this limit to 2 km/h.

-The next step is to define the Number of points and the points themselves in the list.
-In our case we would have four points, so we enter this in the field.
+The next step is to define the Number of Points and specify the points in the list.
+In this example, we would have four points, so this value must be entered in the field.

 Single value based Reference curve

-A single value based reference curve can be understood as a sort of non-linear scaling.
-We need to define a First reference channel, Number of points, and a table with the values of reference and output channel.
+A Single-Value-Based Reference Curve can be understood as a form of non-linear scaling.
+To define it, you must specify a First Reference Channel, the Number of Points, and a table containing the values of the reference and the output channel.

-So in the example on image 4, if the input channel will be 3, the output value will be 5.
-The values will be interpolated in between the points.
-So if the input is 2.5, the output will be 3.5.
-If the value is below or above the lowest or highest point, data will be extrapolated from the two lowest or highest points.
-If we have 0 at the input, we will have 0 at output.
-If we have 5 at the input, we will have 11 at the output.
+For example, in Image 4, if the input channel value is 3, the output value will be 5.
+Values between points are interpolated.
+Thus, if the input is 2.5, the output will be 3.5.
+If the value is below the lowest point or above the highest point, the data will be extrapolated using the two lowest or highest points.
+For instance, if the input is 0, the output will also be 0; if the input is 5, the output will be 11.

 Dual value based reference curve

-Then we need to enter the reference values in the list.
-Display on the right upper part if the Reference curve setup window now shows the curve.
+Next, enter the reference values in the list.
+The display in the upper-right part of the Reference Curve Setup window will now show the curve.

-A good example of using a dual reference curve is to define the limit oil pressure referenced to RPM and the oil temperature.
+A good example of using a Dual Reference Curve is defining the oil pressure limit referenced to both RPM and oil temperature.

 From data file reference curve

-The time reference curve can be imported from another data file.
+A Time Reference Curve can also be imported from another data file.

 Example I: time reference curve

-Let's say we have a test where we need to accelerate to 100 km/h in 10 seconds, drive constantly for 10 second and decelerate to 0 km/h in 10 second.
+Let’s say we have a test where the vehicle must accelerate to 100 km/h in 10 seconds, drive at a constant speed for 10 seconds, and then decelerate to 0 km/h in 10 seconds.

-In our example, we can enter the start condition for example 2 km/h.
-The table below shows how our vehicle should behave.
+In this example, we can set the start condition to 2 km/h.
+The table below shows how the vehicle should behave.

 Point number | Time [s] | Velocity [km/h] |